 Montenegro is one of the newest countries in Europe, gaining its independence in 2006.
 Today, the country shares a border with Serbia, Albania, Kosovo, Croatia, and Bosnia and Herzegovina.
 Throughout the past century, it was a part of the Kingdom of Serbs, Croats and Slovenes and later, Yugoslavia.
 With the referendum in 2006, Montenegrins decided to separate from the federation with Serbia and become an independent country.

-Travel requirements for Montenegro
+Travel Requirements For Montenegro

 Montenegro has the same visa policy as the other Schengen countries.
-Some other countries such as Russia, Ukraine, Belarus, Azerbaijan, Ecuador, and Costa Rica also have a visa-free entry to travel to Montenegro.
+Some other countries such as Russia, Ukraine, Belarus, Azerbaijan, Ecuador, and Costa Rica also have visa-free entry to travel to Montenegro.

 Looking for the cheapest flights to Montenegro?
 Check out this Qatar Airways deal deal and get 15% on all flights to Montenegro.